-Imperial College London is the sponsor for this study and will act as the Data Controller for this study.
+Imperial College London is the sponsor for this study and will act as data controller for this study.
 This means that we are responsible for looking after your information and using it appropriately.
 Imperial College London will keep your personal data for: